AdaCore/gnatcoll-core/docs/readline.rst

    |Note| The GNU `readline` library is licensed under the terms of the GNU General Public License, version 3.
 This means that if you want to use Readline in a program that you release or distribute to anyone, the program must be free software and have a GPL-compatible license.

 When this library is available on the system, it provides various features to enhance command line support in tools.
+You also need to pass `--enable-gpl` to configure to indicate you understand the license of readline.

 In particular, it provides various keybindings to make editing more comfortable than Ada.Text_IO.Get_Line.
 For instance, it is possible to use